Rodney Carrington: Career

 Also in 2004, Carrington made his acting debut in Rodney, a sitcom based largely on his own life which aired on ABC for two seasons.
 He released King of the Mountains in 2007.
 In addition to reaching No. 2 on the US Comedy Albums chart and No. 15 on the US Country chart, King of the Mountains reached No. 68 on the US Billboard 200 pop albums chart, the highest-ever peak position for any of his recordings.
 King of the Mountains contains his second serious song, "Angel Friend", a tribute to his best friend Barry Martin, who died suddenly in 2003.

 In 2008 he appeared in the film Beer for My Horses, which also starred Toby Keith.

 Carrington released his sixth studio album El Niño Loco in 2009.
 Unlike his previous releases, El Niño Loco does not feature any stand-up sketches.
 It also contains his third non-comedy song "Funny Man".
 It was also his first release without a Parental Advisory sticker.

 Later in 2009, Carrington released his first Christmas album, Make It Christmas.
 The album was his final release for Capitol Records.
 The first single from the album, a non-comedy tribute to soldiers stationed abroad called "Camouflage and Christmas Lights", became his first Top 40 country hit in December 2009.

 Carrington has released two more comedy albums on the independent label Laughter's Good Records: Laughter's Good (2014) and Here Comes the Truth (2017).
 In between these two, he also released a compilation album of re-recordings of comedy songs, titled Rodney Carrington: The Hits (2015).

-He continues to tour as of 2023.
+Carrington continues to tour as of 2026.